peteroupc/MailLib/docs/PeterO.Text.Idna.md

 Contains methods that implement Internationalized Domain Names in Applications (IDNA).
 IDNA enables using a wider range of letters, numbers, and certain other characters in domain names.
 This class implements the 2008 revision of IDNA, also known as IDNA2008.

 NOTICE: While this class's source code is in the public domain, the class uses two internal classes, called `NormalizationData`  and  `IdnaData` , that include data derived from the Unicode Character Database.
-See the documentation for the NormalizingCharacterInput class for the permission notice for the Unicode Character Database.
+See the documentation for the NormalizerInput class for the permission notice for the Unicode Character Database.

 ### EncodeDomainName